fsargento629/realista/README.md

 ### Priority

-- Start python frontend code.
-- Go function to create pandas dataframe (it does not have to be pandas)
+- GO to csv function
+- create python environment inside realista to analyze data.
+- Python library to handle csv to pandas and the cleanup

 ### Near future plans

-- Implement front end service
 - Populate csv with all of Lisbon
 - postgresql with go as the basis for storing ALL data about house prices at each day